Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Newport has 62 active public transport stops, all of which are bus stops.
-These stops are served by eight different routes that together facilitate 5,396 weekly passenger trips.
-The accessibility of these transport services is rated as excellent, with residents typically located just 177 meters from the nearest stop.
-As a predominantly residential area, most commuting in Newport is outward-bound.
-Cars remain the primary mode of transportation, used by 78% of residents, while trains are used by 13% and cycling by 2%.
+Newport has 62 active public transport stops serving a mix of bus routes.
+These are covered by eight different routes, offering 5,396 weekly passenger trips in total.
+The average distance to the nearest stop for residents is 177 meters, indicating excellent accessibility.
+In this predominantly residential area, most commuting is outward-bound.
+Cars remain the primary mode of transport at 78%, with trains used by 13% and cycling by 2%.
 On average, there are 1.2 vehicles per dwelling.

-According to the 2021 Census, a high proportion of residents, 48.8%, work from home, which may be partly due to COVID-19 conditions.
-The service frequency across all routes averages 770 trips per day, equating to approximately 87 weekly trips per individual stop.
+According to the 2021 Census, 48.8% of residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 770 trips per day, equating to approximately 87 weekly trips per stop.

 Frequently Asked Questions - Transport